sebapastore/test-laravel-routes-attributes/README.md

 This project aims to show that the issue doesn't exist.

 Although, if you have 2 classes with the same name and namespace, an error occurs, as expected.

+### Check the routes

+Three routes are registered, each one in different controllers that have the same name but different namespace.

+The routes are:
+* my-route
+* api-route
+* admin-route